sbarca14/MVDwithPolicies/README.md

 - `newman` (to run Postman collections from the command line)
 - not needed, but recommended: Kubernetes monitoring tools like K9s

+A script named `init.sh` is provided for a quick boot, but it is recommended to be familiarised with how the manual boot is done in case any problems arise during the execution of the script.

 All commands are executed from the **repository's root folder** unless stated otherwise via `cd` commands.
+This includes the `init.sh` script, which will not work properly if executed in a different directory.

 > Since this is not a production deployment, all applications are deployed _in the same cluster_ and in the same
 > namespace, plainly for the sake of simplicity.